DylanNg2412/gameRecommender_frontEnd/README.md

 The application allows users to:

 1. Search for a game they love using the autocomplete search bar
-2. Get AI-powered recommendations based on their selection
+2. Get recommendations based on their selection
 3. View detailed information about recommended games including:
    - Game scores with color-coded ratings
    - Release dates